 Advanced Muay Thai Hand Wrap Technique

-- Starting with your right hand you want to take the loop at the end of your hand wrap and put it against the knuckle of your right index finger while holding it in place with your thumb.
+- Take the loop at the end of your hand wrap and place it against the knuckle of your index finger while holding it in place with your thumb.

-- As with the basic technique, you’ll do the same thing here if you have a Velcro strap or you’ll place the end of your hand wrap under the loops protecting your wrist.
+- Secure the wrap with a Velcro strap if one exists, or tuck the end under the loops protecting your wrist.

 Muay Thai Gloves